- Feb 26, 2018

 These types of plans often get a bad rap for their lack of features.
 However, they’re more than powerful enough for small websites, and you can always upgrade to something better as your site grows.
 We’ll talk more about what those upgrade options are in a minute, so keep reading!

-20 Web Hosting Terms You Need to Know
+20 Website Hosting Terms You Need to Know

 To keep everything organized, we’ve broken down the terms into three sections.
 We’ll discuss basic hosting terms, different types of hosting plans, and then some advanced topics.
 We’ll also link out to articles from our archives, so you can learn more about key concepts.
 Let’s get started!